gomezbl/redentities/docs/08-schemascreation.md

 In db instance, there's a property with the name of the entity (in this case 'users').

-Remember: the purpose of Red Entities is to isolate database engines (as it do all OM) and to provide a way to type sql sentences in a fast and smarter way.
+Remember: the purpose of Red Entities is to isolate database engines (as it do all ORMs) and to provide a way to type sql sentences in a fast and smarter way.

 [Next - #09 Query shortcuts](/docs/09-queryshortcuts.md)